oliverroick/oliverroick.net/src/collections/_portfolio/2022-a2o-search.md

 featured: true
 ---

-The Australian Acoustic Observatory runs a network of sound recorders in Australia to track sightings of animal species across the country.
+The Australian Acoustic Observatory runs a network of sound recorders in Australia to track sightings of animal species.
 The resulting data is crucial understand animal habitats and migration; and how climate change affects both.
-The recorders produce hours of sound that have to be manually review by humans to identify relevant bird calls.
+The recorders produce hours of sound that have to be manually reviewed by humans to identify relevant bird calls.

 To simplify this process Google have trained a machine-learning model, which separates bird calls from other sounds.
 Based on this model, we implemented a web application allowing users to upload a recording and find similar bird calls in A2O's vast archive of field recordings.